isaaclau888/MyPad/README.md

 I decided to make this because I want a custom keyboard that works like a Stream Deck.

 ## How I made it?
-I used Fusion 360 to make the case, VS Code and Terminal for the coding part, KiCAD for the PCB board and last but not least, the parts from the BOM.
+I used Fusion 360 to make the case, VS Code and Terminal for the coding part, KiCad for the PCB board and last but not least, the parts from the BOM.

 # Fallout Zine
 <img width="4405" height="6250" alt="MyPad Fallout Zine" src="https://github.com/user-attachments/assets/a04dc668-1bd8-418b-a96e-9f1f3d41a9d8" />